trek-view/basecamp/_posts/2021-03-12-measuring-condition-cycle-paths-phone.md

 <img class="img-fluid" src="/assets/images/blog/2021-03-12/rruf-app-setup.png" alt="rruf app" title="rruf app" />

 Once installed you can set the transport type.
-The app seems mainly designed for use with cars, but it does allow you to select Bike as a method of transport.
+The app seems to be predominantly designed for use with cars, but it does allow you to select Bike as a method of transport.

 <img class="img-fluid" src="/assets/images/blog/2021-03-12/Quadlock-iPhone-Bike-Mount-and-Cycling-Case.jpg" alt="Quadlock iPhone Bike Mount" title="Quadlock iPhone Bike Mount" />